Menu

 Biogas is made from degradable waste, garbage, and by-products from private households, industry and agriculture.
 But the biogas production has more functions than merely being a renewable energy source based on a range of sources of waste in society.

 The by-product – leftovers from the degassing process at the biogas plants – are used as a green fertiliser in agriculture.
-This way, the biogas production partakes in a circular economy in which slurry from animal husbandry is mixed with other degradable matter, degassed for energy production, and then returned to the farms as a fertiliser far more effective than its untreated original.
+This way, the biogas production extends the existing value chains in which slurry from animal husbandry is mixed with other degradable matter, degassed for energy production, and then returned to the farms as a fertiliser far more effective than its untreated original.

 Slurry from animal husbandry is mixed with other degradable matter, degassed for energy production, and then returned to the farms as a fertiliser far more effective than its untreated original